• Home

 Ever wonder why your profits aren’t as high as expected, even when sales are up?
 Hidden costs are often the culprits.
 Think about indirect costs like depreciation or underutilized staff.
 Recognizing these can transform your financial strategies.

 Compliance and contracts might not seem directly tied to day-to-day costs, but they are!
-For instance, regulatory changes can lead to sudden increases in operation costs.
-Long-term contracts could lock in higher costs or limit flexibility.
-Don’t forget those sneaky overheads that aren’t always obvious – like excess utility usage or administrative expenses.
+For instance, regulatory changes can lead to sudden increases in operational costs.
+Long-term contracts could lock in higher costs or limit flexibility, especially if you’re not regularly reviewing the Number of Days Between 2 Dates in your contract terms.
+Don’t forget those sneaky overheads that aren’t always obvious,s as excess utility usage or administrative expenses.

 Now, let’s chat about contribution margin.
 It’s not just a number; it’s a strategy enhancer.
 By analyzing the contribution margin of each product, you can decide which items to push and which to phase out, optimizing your product mix for maximum profitability.